Skip to main content

 Do you have any questions about studying?
 Please contact us!

-Feel free to send us your questions from Monday to Friday.
-We'll respond to you from 10 am to 3 pm (CET) on weekdays.
+Send us your questions from Monday to Friday.
+We'll reply from 10 am to 3 pm (CET) on weekdays.
 Looking forward to chat!

 Our student advisors are happy to answer all your questions about the ISM, our study programs, application and selection process and financing options in a personal appointment.